 One of the greatest challenges that many physicians confront is balancing the demands of a career and family/personal life.
-Pediatricians can lead the way on this important issue.
-Pediatricians, whose expertise focuses on healthy child development, greatly value the time that parents spend with their families.
-Part-time or reduced-hours positions are one way that many pediatricians have integrated their own careers and family/personal life, which has resulted in higher rates of part-time work within pediatrics in contrast to other specialties.
+Pediatricians can lead the way on this important issue because your expertise focuses on healthy child development.
+As a result, you greatly value the time that parents spend with their families.
+Part-time or reduced-hours positions are one way that many pediatricians have integrated their own careers and family/personal life.
+That's why there are higher rates of part-time work within pediatrics in contrast to other specialties.
 What do we know about pediatricians working part-time?

 According to the AAP Periodic Surveys 2018-2019, one in four pediatricians works part-time.
 The report further indicates that women pediatricians in their 40s (40%) are more likely than other women (33%) to be working part-time.